Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/CaptureJPEG/Capture JPEG display over HTTP Continuous.rst

 - **10–15 fps** → smooth enough for monitoring, reduces bandwidth.
 - **20–25 fps** → good compromise for human viewing with motion.
-- **30 fps** → “real-time feel,” but usually overkill for MJPEG, since compression is inefficient.
+- **30 fps** → "real-time feel," but usually overkill for MJPEG, since compression is inefficient.

 **Rule of thumb:**